Nuclear thermal rocket: Risks

 An atmospheric or orbital rocket failure could result in the dispersal of radioactive material into the environment.
 A collision with orbital debris, material failure due to uncontrolled fission, material imperfections or fatigue, or human design flaws could cause a containment breach of the fissile material.
 Such a catastrophic failure while in flight could release radioactive material over the Earth in a wide and unpredictable area.
 The amount of contamination would depend on the size of the nuclear thermal rocket engine, while the zone of contamination and its concentration would be dependent on prevailing weather and orbital parameters at the time of re-entry.

 It is considered unlikely that a reactor's fuel elements would be spread over a wide area, as they are composed of materials such as carbon composites or carbides and are normally coated with zirconium hydride.
 Before criticality occurs, solid core NTR fuel is not particularly hazardous.
 Once the reactor has been started for the first time, extremely radioactive short-life fission products are produced, as well as less radioactive but extremely long-lived fission products.
+The amount of fission products is zero at fresh-fueled startup, and roughly proportional to (actually: limited by) the total amount of fission heat produced since fresh-fueled startup.
 Additionally, all engine structures are exposed to direct neutron bombardment, resulting in their radioactive activation.